How the process works and what we do

 Not providing smoke and carbon monoxide alarms may invalidate your policy

-It is also extremely important that you frequently inspect your gas and electrics are frequently inspected too, as failure to do so may mean that your insurer could deem your policy invalid.
-It also leaves you vulnerable to tenants taking you to court, which will be extremely costly, in terms of time, reputation and finance.
+It is also extremely important that you frequently inspect your gas and electricity supplies.
+Failure to do so may mean that your insurer could deem your policy invalid.
+It also leaves you vulnerable to tenants taking you to court.
+This will be extremely costly, in terms of time, reputation and finance.

 Consider your vacancy times